-Berries, hosted by Stitch and Tchuani (pictured), is Berlin’s reflection of hip hop’s ever-increasing diversity.
-In their quarterly parties, the duo play a mix of trap, grime and contemporary, popping hip hop, while also hosting DJs and live acts like Jay Boogie and Micah Tron.
+Berries, hosted by Stitch and Tchuani (pictured), tries to reflect hip hop’s ever-increasing diversity.
+At their quarterly parties, the duo play a mix of trap, grime and popping contemporary hip hop, while also hosting DJs and live acts like Ms. Boogie and Le1f.

 Where and when: OHM, quarterly.

-Start the evening with the superstar Chantal’s acid-tongued drag hilarity, all under a lip-shaped disco ball, and sit back as it slowly rolls into a full-on gay house/techno disco party that could wind up somewhere around midnight on Friday.
-The setting of Prenzlauer Berg’s retro-themed Bassy Club (think burlesque, cowboy saloon kitsch) is over the top and fabulous in all the right places.
-Technically a gay night (it’s especially popular with twenty-something guys), but friendly to all.
+Start the evening under a lip-shaped disco ball with superstar Chantal’s acid-tongued drag show, and sit back as it slowly rolls into a full-on gay house/techno party that could wind up somewhere around midnight on Friday.
+The setting of Friedrichshain Suicide Circus is over the top and fabulous in all the right ways.
+Technically a gay night – and especially popular with twenty-something guys – but friendly to all.

-The megalithic Tresor has made huge contributions to Berlin’s status as one of the global centres of techno in the last 20 years, with acts such as Ellen Allien and Paul van Dyk getting started behind the cagelike grille of the ex-department store’s DJ booth.
-Today, alongside an excellent label that represents a mix of German heroes and Detroit legends, the club continues to support new names in the business with its New Faces night, a much-needed chance for underrated talent to get behind the decks.
-It’s the place to really get into the music, with hardcore techno fans rubbing shoulders with serious DJ aficionados.
+The megalithic Tresor has made a huge contribution to Berlin’s status as one of the global centres of techno over the past 20 years, with acts such as Ellen Allien and Paul van Dyk getting their break behind the cage-like grille of the ex-department store’s DJ booth.
+Today, alongside an excellent label that represents a mix of German heroes and Detroit legends, the club continues to support new names with its New Faces night, a much-needed opportunity for up-and-coming talent to get behind the decks.

 Where and when: Tresor, Wednesdays.

-Fusing art and underground music is no easy feat, but Liber Null’s unashamed policy of experimental and leftfield booking cements its place well beyond the mainstream.
-Dark, gothic sounds characterise the nights, which often feature live performances (both of the audio, dance and visual variety) playing out to the army of arty style-goths who attend.
-This is Berlin’s heavy avant-garde, hoping to send you into a post-human dystopian headspace.
+Fusing art and underground music is no easy feat, but Liber Null’s unashamed policy of experimental and leftfield booking cements its place far beyond the mainstream.
+Dark, gritty sounds characterise these nights, which often feature live performances (of the audio, dance and visual variety).
+This is Berlin’s gothic avant-garde, hoping to send you into a post-human dystopian headspace.

 Where and when: Various locations and dates.
-Check the Liber Null Facebook page for details of the next night.
+Check the Liber Null Facebook for details.